White-AK111/REST/README.md

 # REST
-Examples of REST Implementation in Go
+Examples of REST implementation in Go